Rainymy/volumize/tracker.md

 ## Todo

+- [ ] Redesign User interface.
+    - Make it nicer on small screens like phone.
-- [ ] Implement server discovery/scanning
+- [ ] Improve application icon.
-    - I do not know how to.
-Will look into it.
+    - Add some transparency.
+    - Make it better when it is small.

 ## Done

+- [x] Implement server discovery/scanning
 - [x] Tauri uses Tokio under the hood.
     - Check if need to use directly or indirectly via Tauri.
     - Prefer to use the re-exported functionality for compatibility reasons.